Followb1ind1y/LeetCode/README.md

   * [练习记录](#练习记录)

 ## Basic Data Structures
-### **Overview**
-- **Arrays and Strings**: Understand how to manipulate arrays (e.g., resizing, iterating, filtering) and basic operations on strings (e.g., substring, concatenation, palindrome checking).
-- **Linked Lists**: Learn the structure of single and doubly linked lists, and common operations such as insertion, deletion, searching, and reversing.
-- **Stacks, Queues, Deque and Heap**: Understand the LIFO (Last In First Out) concept of stacks and the FIFO (First In First Out) concept of queues.
-Study their applications in solving problems like system navigation or printer task scheduling.

 ### **Arrays**
 In Python, arrays are typically represented using lists.
 While Python doesn't have a native array type as seen in other languages like Java or C++, lists are versatile and can be used similarly to arrays.